cameraui/docs/remote/certificate.md

 Your certificate is served only when a client asks for a name it covers.
 Everything else, including every connection to an IP address, still gets the internal one.
 Both exist side by side.

+The internal certificate covers `127.0.0.1`, the machine's private network addresses, and whatever you picked under **Settings → Remote → Network**: the server addresses and the local address.
+A public address is only included when you select it there.
+That is also why a browser can start warning again after you change those: the certificate is reissued for the new set, and the exception you stored was for the old one.

 ## Uploading your own

 Settings → System → Certificate → **Upload**.
 Uploading and removing is limited to the master account, and the desktop app has no such card.